ehuckriede/Toronto_renting_regulations/README.md

 This repository contains the following files/folders:

 - "src" folder: This folder includes all the code that is needed to download, transform and analyze the data of [Inside AirBnb](http://insideairbnb.com/toronto).
-Within the "src" folder you will find subfolders seperating between data preparation, analyzing and paper.
-In these subfolders you will find all the code to run the corresponding folder as well as a makefile per step.
-This makefile will run all code included in the specific folder instead of you manually loading every script, which will save a lot of time.
+Within the "src" folder you will find subfolders seperating between data preparation, data exploration, analyzing and paper.
+In the subfolders datapreparation and analysis you will find all the code to run the corresponding folder, including a makefile per subfolder which make it possible to run all the code included in the specific folder in he right order instead of you manually loading every script.
+This will save a lot of time.

 - Gitignore: This file specifies files that should be ignored/untracked.